-Goddess worship barely survives today; it was decimated at repeated intervals by patriarchal decree.
+Goddess worship barely survives today; it was often decimated by patriarchal decree.
 It has taken sophisticated weapons elites like ours plenty of patience and cunning to suppress this worship.
 Nowadays, disinformation replaces brutality; goddess worshipers are slandered and trivialized instead of being massacred outright.

 Later chroniclers would hearken back to a “Golden Age” long past.
 They consigned subsequent generations to degenerate Bronze and Iron ages corresponding to the weapon-grade materials at hand.

 The Indian Vedas describe a longer succession of Ages (Yuga, Yurga) in nested cycles lasting 25,772 years.
-Each corresponds to one recession of the vernal equinox: the complete rotation in the heavens of Earth’s polar axis, also the oscillation of the solar system’s orbital plane above and below the galactic equator, whose duration modern science confirms.
+Each corresponds to one recession of the vernal equinox: the complete rotation in the heavens of Earth’s polar axis along with the oscillation of the solar system’s orbital plane above and below the galactic equator, whose duration modern science confirms.

 Humankind has emerged from (into?) the Kali Yuga, the last and worst of four Ages, from which morality, empathy and goodness have virtually bled dry compared to the other Yugas. http://cycle-of-time.net/cycles_of_precession.htm

 In this scenario, we figure as Dioxin People of the Plutonium Age: “half clay and half iron” per Daniel’s Old Testament nightmare.
 We have turned into degenerate creatures fleeing from the sharpened hooves of the Four Horsemen to whom we’ve surrendered this planet: famine, pestilence, war and death.
-Then again, since we’ve hit bottom in terms of public morality, there doesn’t seem to be anywhere to go, but up.
+Then again, since we’ve hit bottom insofar public morality is concerned, there doesn’t seem to be anywhere to go, but up.
 I beg of you, rise up!

-At Visocica Hill in Bosnia-Herzegovina (nearby to Sarajevo), a group of pyramids up to 720 feet high (thus taller than those at Gizeh in Egypt), made of a high-quality concrete of an unknown variety, has been unearthed recently from its few inch covering of topsoil.
+At Visocica Hill in Bosnia-Herzegovina (near Sarajevo), a group of pyramids up to 720 feet high (thus taller than those at Gizeh in Egypt), made of an unknown variety of high-quality concrete, was recently unearthed from its few inch covering of topsoil.
 The whole is said to date back 12,000 years.

-At Nan Madol, 250 million tons of prismatic basalt and thousands of cubic meters/yards of coral were stacked in towers and courtyards up to 8 meters above sea level, in 96 artificial islands over an area 18 square kilometers.
-Accurate geological dating cannot be determined due its distant setting in a Western Pacific archipelago, and its structures of stone on the island of Pohnpei.
+At Nan Madol, 250 million tons of prismatic basalt and thousands of cubic meters/yards of coral were stacked in towers and courtyards up to 8 meters above the sea in 96 artificial islands over an area 18 square kilometers.
+Accurate geological dating cannot be determined due its distant archipelago setting in the Western Pacific and its stone structures on the island of Pohnpei.

-Hundreds of standing stones were discovered at Gobekli Tepe in Anatolia in 1994, pairs of which are stacked in the form of a T, are carved with high-relief friezes of animals and stylized human figures.
+Hundreds of standing stones were discovered at Gobekli Tepe in Anatolia in 1994, pairs of which are stacked in the form of a T carved with high-relief friezes of animals and stylized human (?) figures.
 They date back at least 9,000 years, thus to 7,000 BCE or prior, even prior to recognized agriculture. http://en.wikipedia.org/wiki/G%C3%B6bekli_Tepe.